This blog post contains affiliate links, which means I will earn a small commission at no additional cost to you. Thank you for using my links.

 - Canva pro if you are building templates.
 If you’re not, you can start with the free version.
 (These customizable branded Canva templates can get your business off to an amazing start!)

 - Website builders like Shopify if you sell products.

-- Tools for your wellness like therapy, Calm, or mindset coaching because you are the person behind your business moves
+- Tools for your wellness like the Vision Book I created, therapy, Calm, or mindset coaching because you are the person behind your business moves

 As you grow, you can spend more money on more powerful tools, but don’t start overspending on fancy tools that don’t serve you.

 The key is to spend money on tools that help you streamline your workflow, so you can spend more time on money-making tasks or on enjoying life because if you are happy and energized, your business benefits from it.

 3. Build a brand that connects with potential clients